curityio/kubernetes-training/README.md

 ### 4 - Final Tutorial

-Follow the [README instructions](./4-/README.md) to learn how to:
+Follow the [README instructions](./4-final-tutorial/README.md) to learn how to:

 - Parameterize and protect configuration data for a deployment pipeline.
 - Customize the API gateway to include plugins for the phantom token and token handler.
-- Deploy both the Curity Identity Server and Curity Token Handler as distinct Kubernetes services.

 ### Free Resources